 We also encourage our parents/carers to help during sessions on a rota basis once their child has settled.
 This not only helps the staff, but most importantly, we know that the children value having their parent / carer come along and share in what they do.
 Parents/carers help for one or two sessions per half term, more if desired; we love to see grandparents and other family members too!

-Your child’s Key Carer will observe, encourage and help develop your child’s learning by providing rich and interesting play opportunities and will also lead the development of your child's profile documentation.
-The Key Carer will also create a Learning Journal for your child.
+Your child’s Key Person will observe, encourage and help develop your child’s learning by providing rich and interesting play opportunities and will also lead the development of your child's profile documentation.
+The Key Person will also create a Learning Journal for your child.

 Every child has a Learning Journey Folder which is a shared record of their learning and experiences throughout their time at Nursery.
 Progress through each area of learning is tracked and assessed and next steps in learning are identified and targeted.
 Photographs, landmarks and significant achievements and developments are recorded in these folders by your child's Key Person and other staff.
 They provide a very special, valuable, unique and wonderful record of your child's learning journey whilst at Leigh Lollipops and these are yours to keep and treasure once your child leaves and moves on to 'big' school.